uswds/uswds-site/_together/02-findings.md

   - heading: Finding the best solution in a complex environment
     description: |-
       Designing effective, usable digital solutions is not an easy endeavor, and digital teams are wrestling with how to incorporate learnings about the sometimes confusing and constantly evolving DEIA space.
-While federal digital teams have always designed for “everyone,” there is renewed focus on ensuring that each individual feels welcome, heard, and supported in the digital experience[^1].
+While federal digital teams have always designed for “everyone,” there is renewed focus on ensuring that each individual feels welcome, heard, and supported in the digital experience.
 This is no easy task.

   - heading: The process of being inclusive is as important as the design
     description: |-